Operation Rainbow (Syrian civil war)

-The operation
+Operation

 Battle for the north-eastern approach

 On 7 December, the Army captured the Breij area, on the northeastern outskirts of the city, and advanced towards the al-Owayji area to the west and the al-Enzarat area to the south.
 The next day, the Army moved around Handarat and captured the al-Hajal and al-Majbal districts overlooking Hanano, Haydariya and Duwayr al-Jandul.
 After this, government forces entered the Baya’adeen district, taking up positions in its southern part.

 On 11 December, government forces recaptured territory in the Stone Quarries in the southern part of Breij they lost the previous week.
 The military further advanced past the Stone Quarries and pushed south towards the Hanano district.
 The fighting over the previous seven days left more than 60 rebels dead, according to a military source.
 The next day, the Army captured the Wood Factory near the Jandoul roundabout, and established positions near the Saraya Night Club.
 By the end of the day, the military reportedly had fire control over both the Ba'edin and Jandoul roundabouts on the Castello Road.

 On 14 December, the Army advanced into and captured the al-Mallah area, with further attempts by the military to capture the area west of al-Mallah and thus finally cut the Castello Road.
 Two hours later, according to a pro-government source, the Army captured the neighboring Mara’ashli Farms.
 Government forces also advanced and captured the southern and western parts of the Handarat city district, closing in on Handarat hill which overlooks the Castello Road.
 34 rebels and nine soldiers were killed during the day.
 The advances brought government forces within a few hundred meters of surrounding Aleppo.
 More fighting the next day left 14 rebels dead, as the Army captured a hill overlooking the rebel supply line.

 On 17 December, 16 soldiers were killed in fighting in the al-Mallah area where the rebels captured eight buildings, while the Army recaptured Aghob hill and the al-Fawaz area of Breij.
 Al-Arabiya reported government forces were close to capturing Handarat hill and completing the siege, while the pro-government Al-Masdar News agency reported the troops had already captured all of the remaining hills along the Castello Road and were focusing on the main roundabout.
 At the end of the day, the military made another advance in the Handarat area and by 19 December had captured all or a part of the Handarat district.

 On 22 December, the rebels recaptured the industrial plants in the northern part of the Handarat district, however they lost it again one week later after an assault by Army and Hezbollah troops.
 By 1 January 2015, the military had captured 16 plants in the Al-Shahel area of the Handarat district.